ic4j/ic4j-spring/README.md

 implementation 'org.ic4j:ic4j-candid:0.6.19.3'
 implementation 'org.slf4j:slf4j-api:2.0.6'

-implementation 'org.ic4j:ic4j-reactnative:0.6.19-RC2'
+implementation 'org.ic4j:ic4j-reactnative:0.6.19-RC5'
 ```

 To create a React Module that calls an Internet Computer canister, you can extend the ICModule superclass.
 To define the canister URL and ID, you have two options: either use a Java annotation or specify them in the module constructor.

-The React method then invokes the 'call' method of the ICModule, passing the React promise, the canister method name, the return type, the method type (a null value defines UPDATE, to use QUERY use new Mode[]{Mode.QUERY}), and the method arguments.
+The React method then invokes the 'update' or 'query' method of the ICModule, passing the React promise, the canister method name, the return type and the method arguments.

 ```
 import com.facebook.react.bridge.Promise;